Key-Value Store

 The app storage API requires your app to have the storage:app scope.
 See Add scopes to call an Atlassian REST API guide to add new scopes to your app.

-Before you can store data in the Custom entity store, you'll need to declare your custom entities and indexes first in your app's manifest file.
+Before you can store data in the Custom Entity Store, you'll need to declare your custom entities and indexes first in your app's manifest file.
 Custom entities are user-defined data structures for storing app data.
 Forge's storage API lets you query data stored in these structures using a wide array of query conditions.
 These query conditions make it possible to build advanced, complex queries to suit your app's operations.

 For a detailed tutorial on storing and querying structured data through custom entities, see Use custom entities to store structured data.